linode/docs/docs/web-servers/nginx/build-nginx-with-pagespeed-from-source.md

 ## Before You Begin

 -  You should not have a pre-existing installation of NGINX.
-If you do, back up the configuration files if you want to retain their information, and then purge NGINX from the system.
+If you do, back up the configuration files if you want to retain their information, and then purge NGINX.

 -  You will need root access to the system, or a user account with `sudo` privileges.